-- The Pacific remains in a neutral ENSO state. - The weak La Niña like pattern that was present in the previous months has vanished. - The international consensus indicates that neutral ENSO conditions are very likely (89 % chance) to persist for the coming three months (October to December 2013).
+- The Pacific remains in a neutral ENSO state. - Sea surface temperatures continue to be higher than normal in the central south Pacific. - The international consensus indicates that neutral ENSO conditions are very likely (93 % chance) to persist for the coming three months (November 2013 to January 2014).